Headshed/cube-integration/Clients-Assignments-Campaigns.md

 ```
 > HTTP Response: 200 OK

+#### External users
-External users with client access can use the following request to get information about all Campaigns in the client access in Cube:
+Users with granted access to specific client information (we call them External users) can use the following API request to get information about available Campaigns in Cube:

 GET
 ```